Overall Management

 Board of Directors

 The Board of Directors is the highest governing body of the Corporation.
-Led by the Chairman, it is responsible for overseeing the overall management of the Corporation’s business focusing on strategic policies and corporate governance.
-As an integral part of good corporate governance, the Board has established six Board Committees and an Advisory Panel provide oversight and advice on different aspects of the Corporation's affairs.
+Led by the Chairman, it is responsible for overseeing the overall management of the Corporation’s business, with a focus on strategic policies and corporate governance.
+As an integral part of good corporate governance, the Board has established six Board Committees and an Advisory Panel to provide oversight and advice on different aspects of the Corporation's affairs.

 Executive Committee

-The Board has delegated the day-to-day management of the Corporation's business to the Executive Committee, which is chaired by the Chief Executive Officer and includes all members of the Executive Directorate.
+The Board has delegated the day-to-day management of the Corporation's business to the Executive Committee, which is chaired by the Chief Executive Officer and comprises all members of the Executive Directorate.

 Environmental & Social Responsibility Committee (E&SRC)